 The proposal suggests allowing 4x4 bi-prediction by using full pixel and 4-pixel motion vector resolutions and limiting 4x8/8x4 bi-prediction to full pixel and 4-pixel motion vector resolutions, which have been used in AMVR techniques.
-For 4x4/4x8/8x4 bi-directional inter CUs, since only full-pixel and 4-pixel motion vector resolutions are used, it only need to use 1 bin to indicate the resolution selected by encoder.
+For 4x4/4x8/8x4/4x16/16x4 AMVP bi-directional inter CUs, since only full-pixel and 4-pixel motion vector resolutions are used, it only need to use 1 bin to indicate the resolution selected by encoder.
 In the proposed design, the value of“0” represents full-pixel, and “1” represents 4-pixel motion vector resolutions.
 If AMVR is turned off, the MC process of bi-directional 4x4/4x8/8x4 inter CUs will use full pixel.
+For 4x4/4x8/8x4/4x16/16x4 bi-directional inter merge CU, full-pixel motion vector resolutions are used.
+At these cases, motion vectors for merge list are rounded to full pixel during list construction.